-Overview: At the range, lay a golf alignment stick, or club you are not using, on the ground, and aim it at your intended target.
+Overview: At the range, lay a golf alignment stick, or club you are not using, on the ground (e.g. your putter), and aim it at your intended target.
 Line your toes up to the alignment stick, and keep the alignment stick between you and the ball.

 Why it works: It is actually very difficult for you to tell if you have proper golf alignment.
 It is easy to “feel” like you are aligned, when in fact you are systematically aligned to the left or right of the target.
-That is the power of the golf alignment stick.

 The Perils of Poor Golf Alignment

-This misalignment will cause a natural slice/pull or hook/push.
+If you are (unknowingly) misaligned, your stance will cause a natural slice/pull or hook/push.
 But you will not be aware of your misalignment, because you have become comfortable with your (incorrect) setup on the driving range.

 Take a look next time you are at the range — how many people are using an alignment aid?
 I’ll bet it’s less than one in ten.
 And the one who is using the stick or club on the ground is the low handicapper!
+Remarkable.

 Let’s have Justin Rose demonstrate for us.
 His alignment stick is pointing at his intended target.
 His toes are aligned with the stick.
 He is in perfect golf alignment.
 Have a look:

-Always Have Proper Golf Alignment on the Range
+It is Simple to Always Have Proper Golf Alignment on the Range

 The goal of the driving range session is to prepare you to play on the course.
 On the golf course, you can always aim at a spot right in front of you to help your aim, but you can’t use a club on the ground or a golf alignment stick to help you with your alignment.

 Think this tip will get you aimed in the right direction?
-Then be like Justin Rose and every other serious player the next time you are on the range, and share the knowledge with your friends — Share, Like, Tweet, +1, or Email below!
+Then be like Justin Rose and every other serious player the next time you are on the range, and share the knowledge with your friends — Share, Like, Tweet, Pin, or Email below!